moccalotto/kaosrpg/index.md

 You cannot cast spells of tiers where your skill score is too low.

 > **Example**:
-> Casting a tier 4 Thaumaturgy spell requires that you have at least 50 in
+> Casting a tier 4 spell requires that you have at least 50 in
-> the Thaumaturgy skill.
+> the Arcana skill.
 It also means that you suffer 1d8 after successfully
 > casting the spell (if memorized).

 | Tier | Strain | Skill Score |